 Without prompting, my eyes would light up, my heart would swell, and my mind would clear.
 One night, I was so exhilarated to start that night’s problem set that I jumped out of my seat.
 I forgot to sit back down.
 I spent that night bent over at my desk, occasionally straightening out, walking around and visualising problems in my head.
 Five whiteboards now cover my walls and every night, I do my homework standing up.

 Once learning became my passion, my life changed.
 Old concepts gained new beauty, the blues became a powerful medium of expression.
 Mathematics became a language rather than a subject.
 I rocketed from the kid who cried in class while learning about negative numbers to one of two juniors in an 800-person class to skip directly into AP Physics C and AP Calculus BC.
-I founded Lowell Physics Club, which became one of the largest clubs in the school.
+I founded my school’s physics club, which became one of the largest clubs in the school.
 Over the summer at Stanford, I earned perfect marks in Ordinary Differential Equations, Energy Resources, an Introduction to MATLAB, and an environmental seminar, all the while completing the Summer Environment and Water Studies Intensive.
-Now in my senior year, I am earning my AS in Mathematics and Physics at the City College of San Francisco.
+Now in my senior year, I am earning my AS in Mathematics and Physics at my local city college.

 As I enter college, the applicability of my field of physics offers me a broad array of high-impact careers.
 Given that by 2050, 17% of Bangladesh’s land will be underwater displacing twenty million people, I have settled on energy resources engineering.